EBolle/Data-Modeling-with-Postgres/README.md

 - create a .env file and set your credentials

 Furthermore, note that the logic needed to execute either the scripts or the notebook is stored in the /src folder.
+The Python version used for this project is 3.8.5.

 #### create and activate a virtual environment